zorael/kameloso/README.md

 * saving `notes` to offline users that get played back when they come online
 * [`seen`](source/kameloso/plugins/seen.d) plugin; reporting when a user was last seen, written as a rough example plugin
 * user `quotes`
-* Twitch chat support, including basic [streamer bot](source/kameloso/plugins/twitchbot.d) (default disabled); see [notes on connecting](#twitch) below
+* Twitch support, including basic [streamer bot](source/kameloso/plugins/twitchbot.d) (default disabled); see [notes on connecting](#twitch) below
 * piping text from the terminal to the server (Linux/OSX and other Posix platforms only)
 * mIRC colour coding and text effects (bold, underlined, ...), mapped to ANSI terminal formatting ([extra step](#windows) needed for Windows)
 * [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) authentication (`plain`)

 All of the above are plugins and can be runtime disabled or compiled out.
+It is modular and easily extensible.

 ## Current limitations: